3778/website-research/content/join-us.md

 ## <b>Our team</b>
 ---
 Diversity is key.
-Our team, spawns multiple backgrounds such as Economists, Engineers, Computer Scientists, Medical Doctors, Jornalists and Designers.
+Our team, spawns multiple backgrounds such as Economists, Engineers, Computer Scientists, Medical Doctors, Journalists and Designers.
 We are partially remote and distributed between Belo Horizonte, São Paulo and Florianópolis.
 More information on specific team members is available [at our homepage](https://research.3778.care/#people).

 ## <b>How to apply?</b>
 ---
 We believe that a selection processes should be fair and open to the widest audience possible.
 It should also test and teach the necessary skills.
-There are currently 2 ways of applying and they differ depending on the position you are interested in.
+There are currently 2 ways of applying, and they differ depending on the position you are interested in.
 We try as much as possible to hire based on candidate **potential** and not just experience.

 ### Data Engineer and Data Analyst
 Currently, we don't have a challenge for these types of professionals (but we are working on it!).
 For now, please send your CV, LinkedIn, GitHub and anything else you might find appropriate to: